elafarge/simd-benchmarking/README.md

 You'll need to have the python packages `numpy` and `matplotlib` installed on your machine.
-You can use `pip` (`pip install numpy matplotlib`) to install them but it's also very likely that your Linux distributions has packages of its own for those two python library.
+You can use `pip` (`pip install numpy matplotlib`) to install them but it's also very likely that your Linux distributions has packages of its own for those two python libraries.
 For instance, on Ubuntu, it's slightly wiser to use `apt-get install python-matplotlib python-numpy`.

 ### Mind the RAM

-Before running the program for extremely high values of `n`, please consider the available amount of RAM that you have.
+Before running the program for extremely large values of `n`, please consider the available amount of RAM that you have.
 Basically, the element that will determine the amount of memory needed by our program is `U`.
 If you don't want to kill yourself when your computer starts swapping, you therefore have to make